symengine/symengine/docs/Doxygen/md/doc_guide.md

 ### Headers

-To maintain the logical division of `.cpp` and `.h` files, we disallow long comments in header files.
+To maintain the logical division of `.unparsed` and `.h` files, we disallow long comments in header files.
 This is also to reduce the compilation time when changing minor documentation[^1].
-Anything longer than one line should be replaced with a short description which is expanded on in a `@note` in the corresponding `.cpp`.
+Anything longer than one line should be replaced with a short description which is expanded on in a `@note` in the corresponding `.unparsed`.
 Acceptable special directives are (in order):

 - `@brief` for a pithy description of the entity
 - `@pre` for describing preconditions (_optional_)
 - `@see` for related functions
 - `@param` one for each input parameter
-  - `@param[out]` is not used, we have the `.cpp` to describe the effects of `void` functions
+  - `@param[out]` is not used, we have the `.unparsed` to describe the effects of `void` functions
 - `@return` one for each possible return value with a line on the condition
-  - Keep this short, the `.cpp` has the implementation details
+  - Keep this short, the `.unparsed` has the implementation details
   - `void` functions should `@return Void.` (including the `.`)
 - `@relatesalso` takes a single class and groups the function with the class in the output (_optional_)
   - This is preceded by a line